Click here to learn more about the projects, the fellowship program and application requirements. Positions are open until filled.

 2020 Project Description

 In the past, DRF’s summer interns have focused their work on regional community development with larger parameters.
-For 2020, we want to move our focus to finding the strengths of our community at the neighborhood levels, particularly in our rural counties.
+For 2020, we want to move our focus to finding the strengths of our towns in our rural counties.

 This summer, DRF interns will explore and identify the unrealized, and often overlooked, resources in the smaller communities around the Dan River Region by engaging in Asset Based Community Development (ABCD).
 ABCD is an approach to community improvement which focuses on the identification of a community’s strengths, rather than its needs.

-Interns will be assigned to research teams that work within local neighborhoods to identify the skills, personalities, associations, institutions, structures and relationships that make up that particular community.
-This information will be used to give both DRF and our partners insight into the resources available, and those still needed, to help the neighborhood thrive.
+Interns will be assigned to research teams that work within towns/townships/locales in Pittsylvania County, Virginia and Caswell County, North Carolina to identify the skills, personalities, associations, institutions, structures and relationships that make up that particular community.
+This information will be used to give both DRF and our partners insight into the resources available, and those still needed, to help our small rural communities thrive.

-Interns will help to tell the story of the neighborhood’s history, highlight their strengths and work alongside residents to help see them see the possible.
+Interns will help to tell the story of the town’s history, highlight their strengths and work alongside residents to help see them see the possible.

 Interns working at this grassroots level can help contribute to changes in that community’s civic capacity, and therefore towards the work of DRF’s larger, overall goal of a more vibrant and revitalized Dan River Region.
 DRF will provide a dynamic experience for interns with various backgrounds and interests in our focus areas of economic development, education, health and wellness, urban planning, community engagement, and marketing/communications.